What is an Erasmus Traineeship (Work Placement)?

 Why?
 What will I gain from a traineeship?

-Erasmus students can find traineeship opportunities in a various ways, by:
+Erasmus students can find traineeship opportunities in various ways, by:

 The following types of organizations are not eligible: